mtlong29/MySite/_posts/notes/2017-08-30-git-basics.md

 ## Pushing and Pulling

 Once we've got a clone of a remote repository, you can send changes back and forth to keep everyone in sync using push and pull. `git push` pushes your latest changes to a remote repository. `git pull` pulls the latest changes from a remote repository to your repository.

+## Git-Flow

+<a class="fancyLink" href="https://github.com/nvie/gitflow" target="_blank">Git-Flow</a> is a collection of Git extensions to provide high-level repository operations.

+This is a very opinionated extension.
+Some people love it others prefer not to use it.